univention/univention-corporate-server/doc/app-center/configurations.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The :file:`prerm` script is executed on the UCS host system.
 Its purpose is
-to check the prerequisites for an uninstallation and abort if they are
+to check the prerequisites to uninstall an app or abort if they are
 not met.
-For example, the prerm may fail if other software still depends
+For example, the ``prerm`` may fail if other software still depends
 on it.
-Any exit code other than 0 will result in cancellation of the
+Any exit code other than ``0`` will result in cancellation of the
-uninstallation process.
+uninstall process.
 The given parameters are the LDAP bind DN of the
 Administrator account and its password, the version of the app that
 should be uninstalled/removed, the locale and an error log file for log
 output.
 Error messages in the passed error log file will be passed to